Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

-In contrast to the spectacular results in $\textbf{\emph{(B)}}$, $\textbf{\emph{(H)}}$, there is little known about $\textbf{\emph{(R)}}$, although it was in the focus of the same researchers as the other two.
-The basic reason for that is that when we have higher dimensional fibers, then $\var f = \dim B$ is not enough assumption to obtain rigidity (see Example \ref{ex:not_rigid_max_var}).
-Loosely speaking some strong hyperbolicity or variational assumption (or both) is needed to obtain rigid families.
-So, the higher dimensional version of $\textbf{\emph{(R)}}$ is more of a question so far, and is as follows.
-For the precise definition of rigid families consult Definition \ref{def:rigid}.
+Similarly to $\textbf{\emph{(B)}}$ and $\textbf{\emph{(H)}}$, $\textbf{\emph{(R)}}$ has been drawing a decent amount of attention.
+However, in contrast to the spectacular results in the other two parts, there is still very little known about $\textbf{\emph{(R)}}$.
+The basic reason is that for higher dimensional moduli spaces $U \to \fM_h$ being quasi-finite is not enough assumption to obtain rigidity (see Example \ref{ex:not_rigid_max_var} or \cite[Theorem 0.3]{Viehweg_Zuo_Complex_multiplication}).
+Loosely speaking some stronger hyperbolicity or variational assumption (or both) is needed.
+Hence, the higher dimensional version of $\textbf{\emph{(R)}}$ is more of a question than a conjecture, and is as follows.
+For the precise definition of rigid morphisms and rigid families see Definition \ref{def:rigid}.